Robust Intrinsic and Extrinsic Calibration of RGB-D Cameras: Depth Error Analysis

 \subsection{Error Correction Model}

-To model the effects of the errors introduced by depth sensors, as in \cite{herrera2012joint, teichman2013unsupervised, DiCicco2015, canessa2014calibrated}, we propose to estimate a depth correction function in a per-pixel basis.
-That is, given a depth sensor $\obj{D}$ that provides a depth image $\I_\obj{D}$ of size $H_\obj{D} \times W_\obj{D}$, a pixel $(u, v)^\T$ and the corresponding depth value $d = \I_\obj{D}(u, v)$, the real depth $d^*$ is computed as:
+To model the effects of the errors introduced by depth sensors, as in \cite{herrera2012joint, canessa2014calibrated, teichman2013unsupervised, DiCicco2015}, we propose to estimate a depth correction function in a per-pixel basis.
+That is, given a depth sensor $\obj{D}$ that provides a depth image $\I_\obj{D}$ of size $H_\obj{D} \times W_\obj{D}$, a pixel $(u, v)^\T$ and the corresponding depth value $z = \I_\obj{D}(u, v)$, the real depth $z^*$ is computed as:

-Starting from the considerations made in \sectref{sec:depth_error_model}, we express each $\f{f}_{u, v}(\cdot)$ in \eqref{eq:f_u_v} as a composition of two functions: $\f{u}_{u, v}(\cdot)$ that takes into account the local distortion, and $\f{g}_{u, v}(\cdot)$ that makes a global correction of the depth values.
-That is, the real depth $d^*$ is estimated as:
+$z$ represents both the depth measured by the sensor and the $z$-coordinate of the corresponding 3D point perceived by the depth camera, in a reference system with the $z$ axis corresponding to the optical axis of the camera.\\ Starting from the considerations made above, we express each $\f{f}_{u, v}(\cdot)$ in \eqref{eq:f_u_v} as a composition of two functions: $\f{u}_{u, v}(\cdot)$ that takes into account the local distortion 1), and $\f{g}_{u, v}(\cdot)$ that makes a global correction 2) of the depth values.
+That is, the real depth $z^*$ is estimated as:

 or, alternatively, given the 3D point $\pp = (x, y, z)^\T$ associated with the pixel $(u, v)^\T$, the real 3D point $\pp^*$ is estimated as:

 where